AviatrixSystems/Docs/HowTos/SAML_Integration_Okta_IDP.rst

 Configuration Steps
 -------------------

-Follow these steps to configure Aviatrix to authenticate against your Okta IDP:
+Follow these steps to configure Aviatrix to authenticate against your Okta IdP:

 Step 1.
 Create an `Okta SAML App <#okta-saml-app>`__ for Aviatrix

 Step 2.
-Retrieve `Okta IDP metadata <#okta-idp-metadata>`__
+Retrieve `Okta IdP metadata <#okta-idp-metadata>`__

 Step 3.
 Update `Aviatrix SP Endpoint <#okta-update-saml-endpoint>`__ in the Aviatrix Controller